 Meaning of the Name Jayadratha:

 The name Jayadratha consists of two Sanskrit words, viz.
 Jayat and Ratha.
 Jayat means the victorious, and Ratha means a chariot.
-Therefore, the name Jayadratha means “a victorious chariot” or “the one who has a victorious chariot”.
+Therefore, Jayadratha means “a victorious chariot” or “the one who has a victorious chariot”.

 Other Names of Jayadratha: